 Smooth-on strongly suggests protecting your silicone mold with additional release (normally you don’t need much of a release at all with silicone, and none if you’re applying plaster of paris), so I smoothed on two coats of mold wax, let it dry, and sprayed two coats of Universal Mold Release on top.
 You can, optionally, coat the silicone with aluminum foil, then do the release thing, but I crossed my fingers and prayed this was enough.

 Once you’ve gooped and smoothed (and generated a surprising amount of heat), you let it cure for 90 minutes.
-Smooth-on says you can heat-cure for additional strength, but I probably don’t need to do that.
+Smooth-on says you can heat-cure for additional strength, but it didn’t seem necessary.
 The shell was thin and rigid.
-I’d taken care to leave no undercuts or keys in the silicone that might have caught, so the shell lifted right off. (whew–no aluminum foil needed)
+I’d taken care to leave no undercuts or keys in the silicone that might have caught, so the shell lifted right off the silicone. (whew–no aluminum foil needed)

-What I now have is a thin, strong and lightweight support for my flexible silicone mold, one that will let me pour as many waxes as I need.
+What I now have is a thin–about a quarter-inch–strong and lightweight support for my flexible silicone mold, one that will let me pour as many waxes as I need.
 It also serves as a storage container for the silicone.
 (Silicone isn’t as vulnerable as a latex rubber mold, but you still need to take care of it) Smooth-on has a nicely done slideshow that covers this in even more detail.

 Oh, by the way: For the sake of completeness, the mold that this shell is covering is also made of Smooth-on products.
 In this particular case, I used Mold Max Stroke, a flexible, tin-cured silicone.